 Even though this is the thing that makes the game stand out amongst its peers, there are some problems with it:

 1. I have never liked how flexible job systems take away from the personality of the characters.
 Locke in FFVI is who he is because his class fits his narrative.
-He’s a swashbuckling thief (ahem, treasure hunter I mean) and his skills in battle are what you’d expect: a lightly-armored, dagger-wheeling fighter who can steal.
-One of the weakest parts of this game is the narration and how everyone felt like a place holder.
+He’s a swashbuckling thief (ahem, treasure hunter I mean) and his skills in battle are what you’d expect: a lightly-armored, dagger-wielding fighter who can steal.
+One of the weakest parts of this game is the narration and how everyone felt like a placeholder.
 The job system made that feeling even worse.